 Heather Beck is a Professional Level Member, and also has been awarded and recognized as an Ambassador of the IACP, and in 2016 was awarded Article of The Year for her submission to the Canine Professional Journal, “Burden of Information”.
-She has strived to keep up with her training and education by earning her CDT, CDTA, and PDTI Certificates through IACP.
+She has striven to keep up with her training and education by earning her CDT, CDTA, and PDTI Certificates through IACP.
 She has also served as a member of the Board of Directors and presented at the 2014, 2015, 2016 and 2017 annual conferences.
 K9 Lifeline is a proud sponsor of the IACP.

 In Oct of 2014 Heather became a new mother to a beautiful little girl!
 Heather hopes to raise her daughter with the same love and empathy of animals she has.
 When not at K9 Lifeline, she is spending time at her home, The Canine, Cattle and Camel Ranch.
-She owns several horses, a goat, and Mini Scottish Highlander steer, a Texas Longhorn that she has trained to ride, and 2 camels!
+Along with her dogs, she owns a goat, 3 alpacas, Mini Scottish Highlander steer, a Texas Longhorn that she has trained to ride, and 3 camels!
 She always loves being a student and working with these animals and her students, clients and staff gives her that opportunity.

 She strives to always keep up to date with the most innovative methods of working with dogs and people by attending workshops and seminars across the country.
 She is also an accomplished teacher and offers many opportunities for trainers and those wanting to become trainers.
 Including a long running Shadow Program and workshops at K9 Lifeline and around the world.
 She teaches throughout the country and internationally.
 Heather has been trained in many aspects of working with dogs and she and her staff adjust the training to match each dog and client.